miyadaiku/miyadaiku-docs/doc/contents/en/guide/feed.rst

   File name of feed file.
 Default value is name of the YAML file with the extension is ``.atom`` or ``.html``.

 filters
   Specify search conditions for articles to be registered in the feed.
-Specify a dictionary whose value is the document property name to be searched and whose value is the list of property values ​​to be displayed.
+Specify a dictionary whose key is the document property name to be searched and whose value is the list of property values ​​to be displayed.

   If omitted, all articles whose property ``draft`` is ``true`` are displayed.